favna/ribbon/docs/index.md

 <a name="module_ship"></a>

 ## ship ⇒ <code>MessageEmbed</code>
-Games ShipCommand - Ship 2 players
+Games ShipCommand - Ship 2 members
+Leaving 1 or both parameters out will have the bot pick 1 or 2 random members
 **Aliases**: `love`, `marry`, `engage`

 **Returns**: <code>MessageEmbed</code> - Name of the ship